- About Us

 The program emphasizes the population health approach to public health.
 Achieving and maintaining healthy populations, effectively and efficiently, are central to the population health orientation.
 Effectiveness and efficiency are particularly acute concerns for public health in todays world of limited resources and competing agendas.
 The hallmarks of population health are an ecological understanding of the determinants of health and a systems approach to solving health problems; emphasis on proactively stabilizing and improving health among all populations; and insistence on accountability, evidence-based practice, and continuous performance improvement.
 The population health approach requires multidisciplinary collaboration among scholars in the social, behavioral, clinical, and basic sciences and the humanities; development of comprehensive, sophisticated health information systems; and use of advanced analytical tools to examine health problems and evaluate responses to them.

-The core consists of ten required courses including biostatistics, epidemiology, environmental and occupational health, data management and informatics, research methods, health systems, cost benefit analysis, and the social and behavioral determinants of health.
+The core consists of 13 required courses including biostatistics, epidemiology, environmental and occupational health, data management and informatics, research methods, health systems, evaluating public health initiatives, qualitative methods, theories of health behavior, and the social and behavioral determinants of health.
 The practicum is a field- based experience that introduces students to the real world of public health practice.
 Most courses are offered in the late afternoon and evening, and there are course offerings throughout the year.

 Directors Welcome: http://www.stonybrookmedicalcenter.org